 Creating a culture of safety in your HOA community

 The impact of a traffic calming tool like a radar speed sign can be magnified by coupling it with a neighborhood driver safety campaign.
 Communicating with residents about a community-wide commitment to improve driver safety brings the issue to the forefront, helping residents pay more attention of their own, often automatic, driving patterns.
 And through increased community discussions spread through word of mouth to drivers outside the community who frequently pass through.

 A study by the International Association of Traffic and Safety Sciences found that road safety education campaigns in isolation weren’t likely to alter driving habits.
 However, the study reported that automatic driving behaviors can be successfully altered by “timing your message to be delivered at the precise moment when people are prone to reevaluate their habits.”
 The personalized, immediate feedback provided by passing a radar speed sign on a daily commute can be just that trigger.

-In addition to the educational benefit, a communications campaign can unite the community in promoting safe driving in conversations with neighbors and family and even on their own social media channels.
+In addition to the educational benefit, a communications campaign can unite a community by promoting safe driving conversations with neighbors and family and even on social media pages.